Housing News

 The increase in refinances was seen in nearly all areas of the country.
 According to the report, refinance activity increased in 88.3% of the largest cities in the country.

-"Lenders continued working overtime across the United States in the fourth quarter or 2020, with increases in loans and dollar volumes rarely seen during a time of year when activity normally slows down,” said Todd Teta, chief product officer at ATTOM Data Solutions.
+"Lenders continued working overtime across the United States in the fourth quarter of 2020, with increases in loans and dollar volumes rarely seen during a time of year when activity normally slows down," said Todd Teta, chief product officer at ATTOM Data Solutions.

 "The rising numbers left another in a long string of markers showing how the housing market has mostly avoided economic damage stemming from the virus pandemic," Teta continued.